oliveira002/movies-website/README.md

-~ website similar to imdb using react & tmdb api
+~ website similar to imdb using react, nodejs & tmdb api